reconhub/learn/content/post/practical-stegen.md

 <!--html_preserve-->

-Festivities started with a dinner buffet open from 8.30 pm onwards and were followed by a dessert buffet offered from 10 pm.
+Festivities at school A started with a dinner buffet open from 8.30 pm onwards and were followed by a dessert buffet offered from 10 pm.
 The party and the buffet extended late into the night and alcoholic beverages were quite popular.
 All agreed it was a party to be remembered.

 ## The alert